-Claimants who qualify for hardship payments while disqualified
+Claimants who qualify for hardship payments while disqualified who has entitlement to IS2 or

-35311 A person or couple in hardship who are not in a vulnerable group and JSA is not payable because of a benefit fraud offence and
+35311 A person or couple in hardship who are not in a vulnerable group and JSA is not payable because of a benefit fraud offence1 and existing hardship provisions)3 or

-1. the offender or offender's partner is not entitled to IS or falls within a prescribed category of person who has entitlement to $IS^2$ or may qualify for hardship payments under the loss of benefit regulations.
+1. the offender or offender's partner is not entitled to IS or falls within a prescribed category of person own existing hardship provisions)4 may qualify for hardship payments under the loss of benefit regulations5.

-2. the offender or offender's partner is not subject to labour market sanctions (which have their own existing hardship provisions)or
+2. the offender or offender's partner is not subject to labour market sanctions (which have their own

-3. subject to a payment restriction under the breach of community order provisions (which have their own existing hardship provisions)
+3. subject to a payment restriction under the breach of community order provisions (which have their

-1 SS Fraud Act 01, s 7; 2 IS (Gen) Regs, reg 4ZA; 3 JSA Regs, regs 141 - 146; 4 SS (Breach of Community Order) Regs, regs 6 - 17; 5 SS (Loss of Benefit) Regs, reg 5(2) & reg 11(3)
+1 SS Fraud Act 01, s 7; 2 IS (Gen) Regs, reg 4ZA; 3 JSA Regs, regs 141 - 146; 4 SS (Breach of Community

+Order) Regs, regs 6 - 17; 5 SS (Loss of Benefit) Regs, reg 5(2) & reg 11(3)